-The NCC follows the Regulation Governing the Telephone Numbers previously ordered by the DGT under the MOTC, the former telecommunications authority authorised under the Telecommunications Act, in 2003 and administrates the use of telephone numbers.
+The NCC followed the Regulation Governing the Telephone Numbers previously ordered by the DGT under the MOTC, the former telecommunications authority authorised under the Telecommunications Act, in 2003 and further amended the above regulation in 2010 and in 2013 to administrate the use of telephone numbers.
 All Type I telecom operators and certain Type II telecom operators such as those who operate simple resale service are eligible for applying the telephone numbers.
 For non-profit purposes, a person or a legal entity may apply for the use of telephone numbers for the test of new telecommunications service or technology.
-The NCC in its discretion, may grant the use of telephone numbers upon request of government agencies, non-profit organisations, or public utilities for public interest.
+The NCC, in its discretion, may grant the use of telephone numbers upon request of government agencies, nonprofit organisations, or public utilities for public interest.